LOD-Onderwijsregistratie/LOD2XMI/source/xsd/easyrdf/readMe.md

 # Schema for easyRDF output

-This schema (actualy 5 for every target namespace) in raw form can directly be used or validating by adding
+This schema (actually five for every target namespace one) in raw form can directly be used for validating by adding

 https://raw.githubusercontent.com/LOD-Onderwijsregistratie/LOD2XMI/master/source/xsd/easyrdf/XSLT%20Inputvalidatie%20v01.xsd